KrisnaPutraP/os242/links.md

 * [60 Linux Commands you NEED to know (in 10 minutes)](https://www.youtube.com/watch?v=gd7BXuUQ91w) --- I find this video is really helping me understanding the basic linux commands, since I'm using Windows and the terminal commands are quite different.

 * [Basic vi Commands](https://www.cs.colostate.edu/helpdocs/vi.html) --- I recommend this site because it is concise, compact, and clear.
 This site is also user-friendly for beginners to master the essential vi editor commands.
 I think that you can make a "cheat sheet" from this site.

+* [Five Things Linux Does Better Than Windows](https://www.youtube.com/watch?v=R4OaB3kSiMI) --- A nice-to-know video that helps me understand why we are doing linux in Operating Systems course.

+* [Linux Crash Course - awk](https://www.youtube.com/watch?v=oPEnvuj9QrI) --- At first, I thought that "awk" sounds awkward.
+However, it's actually a powerful text-processing command in and very useful for data extraction and reporting.

+* [Regular Expression Cheat Sheet](https://docs.linuxfoundation.org/v2/security-service/manage-false-positives/regular-expressions-cheat-sheet) --- How can you use awk without knowing regex?
+I find that reading documentation like this instead of watching YouTube videos is more effective when learning practical concepts like this.

 <br>
 <hr>